My collection would not have been possible without the help of others.

 Adiyasuren Jamiyandagva, who contacted me by email after seeing that I was only missing Mongolian.
 He pointed me to the publisher of Mongolian [Cyrillic].

-John Mitchinson, who contacted me by email after seeing that I had fulfilled my goal of at least one copy from every language that LOTR had been translated and asked if I had the Asturian translation (a language that had a translation previously unknown to me).
+John Mitchinson, who contacted me by email after seeing that I had fulfilled my goal of at least one copy from every language that LOTR had been translated into and asked if I had the Asturian translation (a language that had a translation previously unknown to me).

 Frode Vinje, who exchanged his second printing copy of Icelandic RK for my first printing copy of the same so that both of our sets were no longer mixed printings--his a first printing set and mine a second printing set.